Who Is This Credit Card Best For?

 - Share points with a friend

-- Travel Rewards, including transfers to 14 partner airlines
+- Travel, including transfers to eligible partner airlines

 Unlike other Citi rewards cards, each year this card will give you 10% of the first 100,000 points you redeem back.
 So if you redeem 10,000 points for a $100 statement credit, you’ll get 1,000 points back.
 This bonus applies to all redemption options except points sharing.

-For most reward redemption options, points are worth 1 cent each.
-For example, $50 cash back will cost you 5,000 ThankYou points.
+For most reward redemption options, points are worth an average of 1 cent each.
+For example, a $50 gift card will cost you 5,000 ThankYou points.

 You can book travel rewards (like airline tickets, hotel reservations, rental cars, and cruises) through Citi’s travel center.
 Keep in mind that this card's 3% foreign transaction fee puts a damper on international use for this card.

 Unlike other Citi cards, if you transfer points earned with this card to JetBlue’s TruBlue program, you’ll only get 800 miles per 1,000 points transferred.
-The Balance values JetBlue miles at 1.32 cents each, but when you take the transfer ratio and the 10% points boost into account, you effectively get 1.16 cents per ThankYou point redeemed this way.
+The Balance values JetBlue miles at 1.42 cents each, but when you take the transfer ratio and the 10% points boost into account, you effectively get 1.14 cents per ThankYou point redeemed this way, which is actually the best way to use rewards earned with this card.

 How to Get the Most Out of This Card